Go Back Up

 Two further dimensions of the system

-This page describes how the system is used in institutional practice.
-The two pages below describe what Enterprise Science is at the system level and the structural domains within which the system operates.
+This page describes how Enterprise Science is used in practice.
+From here, the system opens along what Enterprise Science is at the institutional level and the structural domains within which enterprise behavior actually moves.

 Enterprise Science System Overview